Aesthetics: Aesthetic experiences, attitude, and pleasure

 An aesthetic experience is an appreciation of beauty or an awareness of other aesthetic features.
 In its most typical form, it is a sensory perception of a natural object or an artwork.
-However, it can also take other forms, such as aesthetic imagination (Note: Aesthetic imagination is a creative process that explores the possibilities of aesthetic experience as a free flow of thought not limited to factual reality.
+It can also take other forms, such as aesthetic imagination (Note: Aesthetic imagination is a creative process that explores the possibilities of aesthetic experience as a free flow of thought not limited to factual reality.
 It is relevant both to the appreciation and artistic creation of beauty.) of fictional objects described in literature.
 Internalist theories, like Monroe Beardsley's view, explain aesthetic experience from a first-person perspective, focusing on aspects internal to the experience, such as focus and intensity.
 By contrast, externalist theories, such as George Dickie's position, argue that the key element of aesthetic experiences comes from the perceived external objects and their aesthetic properties.

 Several features are associated with aesthetic experiences, but it is controversial whether any of them are essential.
 Aesthetic experiences usually appreciate an object for its own sake because of its sensory properties, resulting in aesthetic pleasure from a positive evaluation of the object.
 This pleasure is typically said to be detached from practical concerns and can involve selfless absorption, allowing imaginative freedom or free play of mental faculties in addition to sensory perception.
 Some theorists associate this free play with an absence of conceptual activity.
 Aesthetic experiences may also be normative, meaning that certain responses are appropriate, like the positive appreciation of beauty, but others are not, such as the positive appreciation of ugliness.

 A central aspect of aesthetic experience is the aesthetic attitude—a special way of observing or engaging with art and nature.
 This attitude involves a form of pure appreciation of perceptual qualities detached from personal desires and practical concerns.
 It is disinterested in this sense by engaging with an object for its own sake without ulterior motives or practical consequences.
+(Note: For instance, Roger Scruton argues that the aesthetic attitude has three basic elements: it is done for its own sake, it aims at pleasure, and it involves a normative judgment, implying an intersubjective agreement about the assessed aesthetic value.)
 For example, the experience of a violent storm through the aesthetic attitude may focus on its intricate patterns of lightning and thunder rather than preparing for its immediate dangers.
 One characterization understands the aesthetic attitude as a natural form of apprehension that occurs on its own in certain situations.
 Another outlook holds that the aesthetic attitude is a voluntary stance people can choose to adopt toward any object.
 There is debate about the extent and type of emotional engagement a disinterested stance requires, for instance, whether fear during a horror movie can be disinterested.
+(Note: A similar problem is addressed by the paradox of fiction: the challenge of explaining how fictional scenarios evoke real emotional responses and whether these responses are rational.)